 - Keep your child's cast dry at all times. - Give your child a sponge bath each day. - Wash the skin that is not covered by the cast with soap and water. - Protect the cast with towels or plastic trash bags to keep it from getting wet. - Do not use lotions, oils or powders around the edges or under the cast.
-They soften the skin, and this could cause irritation or skin breakdown, which can lead to infection.
+They soften the skin and could cause irritation or skin breakdown.
+This can cause infection.
 Powder may cake up and do the same thing. - Check your child's skin at least 4 times a day for redness and irritation.